-Studies show that more than 266 million pounds of e-waste recycling in Minnesota are available.
-The same study shows that only 24 % of them are sent to recyclers.
+Studies show that more than 266 million pounds of e-waste recycling in Minnesota still remains.
+The same study depicts that only 24% of the electronic waste is sent to recyclers.
 This suggests that either that e-waste lies in your homes or lands in landfills.
 This is one of the main reasons why people recycle less.

 People Don’t Know What Their Options Are:

-The obvious choice is that many people have no clue what their recycling options are.
-They assume that throwing in a container with a recycling logo means it will be recycled.
-But that is not the case.
+The obvious choice is that many people have no clue what are their recycling options.
+They assume that throwing in a container with a recycling logo means it will be recycled but, that is not the case.
 E-waste recycling can only be done by a certified recycler.
 This ensures that no e-waste lands in landfills and the waste stream is not a hazard to anyone.

 What Happens When You Don’t Properly Dispose Of Your E-Waste?